 The SEEDS Sustainability Program advances campus sustainability by creating partnerships between students, operational staff, and faculty on innovative and impactful research projects.

-In collaboration with both on-campus and off-campus sustainability partners, UBC Sustainability Initiative is pleased to offer UBC graduate students the opportunity to work on funded sustainability internship projects.
+In collaboration with both on-campus and off-campus sustainability partners, the UBC Sustainability Initiative is pleased to offer UBC graduate students the opportunity to work on funded sustainability internship projects.

 Discover how to incorporate sustainability into your existing degree program at the new Sustainability Education Resource Centre.
 The Sustainability Student Advisor will help explore your course and program options, provide one-on-one assistance, and offer further resources on co-curricular opportunities to a more sustainability-oriented education.